-We have audited the financial statements of the governmental activities and each major fund of the Commission as of and for the year ended January 31, 2022.
+We have audited the financial statements of the governmental activities and each major fund of the Commission as of and for the year ended January 31, 2024.
 Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States of America and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information to you verbally, in our audit engagement letter, and in a separate letter dated June 13, 2022.
+We have communicated such information to you verbally and in our audit engagement letter.
 Professional standards also require that we communicate to you the following information related to our audit.